shalivan/shalivan.github.io/_posts/PSY/05-01-01-Mechanics.md

 Mechanics should be part of narration - We've now gone from just having a really simplistic puzzle about opening a door to an entire story experience.

+important is to: empower player to action
+need: choice, motivation, informationm, time to use systems

 #### Cycles (gameplay loop )